brianm2b/generate-all-partition-arrays/README.md

 Clone or download the generate-all-partition-arrays repository to your machine and place it in a directory accessible by [Julia](https://julialang.org).

-Be sure you have Julia version 1.1.0 or above.
+Be sure you have Julia version 1.1.0 or above as well as the Combinatorics, DelimitedFiles, and Statistics packages.

 ## Usage

-The GenerateAllPartitionArray algorithm can be run from the command line in the Julia REPL environment with two commands:
+The GenerateAllPartitionArray algorithm can be run from the command line in the Julia REPL with the following two commands:

 ```julia